Leadership Insights

 A practical guide for corporate directors to harness Artificial Intelligence for their companies

 Picture this scenario: You’re reviewing the agenda for your board’s upcoming meeting, and the first topic is “Governing AI – risks and opportunities.”
-You’ve seen the headlines about AI, dabbled with ChatGPT and Google Bard, and regularly talk to Alexa and Siri.
-But beyond that, Artificial Intelligence feels like a mystery.
+You’ve read the numerous articles about AI, dabbled with ChatGPT, Microsoft Copilot and Google Gemini, and regularly talk to Alexa and Siri.
+But beyond that, Artificial Intelligence still feels like a mystery.
 You’re not a tech expert, so how do you contribute to this crucial topic that could change the trajectory of your company’s future?

-AI is now on nearly every board agenda, but few directors know how to handle it – or where to start.
+AI is now on every board agenda, but few directors know how to handle it – or where to start.
 You likely have more questions than answers: How do you provide guidance on a technology which, admittedly, few of us truly understand?
-Is AI as powerful as reported?
+Is AI as game-changing, or dangerous, as reported?
 Does your organization want to be a leader or a follower in adopting AI?
 How do you ensure that your organizations use AI responsibly and stay abreast of evolving regulations?
-What happens if you opt out of using AI?
+What happens if you still don't have an AI strategy?

-Our overview of AI for board members will help you determine how and where to start your AI journey.
+Our overview of AI for board members will help you determine how to navigate your AI journey.

 The actual deployment of AI is the responsibility of management, and likely there are multiple leaders in the organization who understand the technology in more depth than the board.
 But the proliferation of generative AI has raised a myriad of challenging questions ranging from strategic to moral, ethical, and even existential – questions which must be addressed or monitored by the board.